shivam8044/CODTECH-TASK-1-AI/README.md

 DURATION : August To September2024
 MENTOR :SRAVANI GOUNI

-#Overview of Data Processing in a Project
+#Overview of Data Processing in a Project:-

 Data processing in a project involves a series of steps to collect, clean, transform, and analyze data to derive meaningful insights and support decision-making.
 Here's a general overview of the process:
 1. Data Collection
 Purpose: Gather raw data from various sources.
 Methods: